AkshatKapo/Digit-Recognition/README.md

 ![image](https://github.com/AkshatKapo/Digit-Recognition-System/assets/94620098/ac6127ef-5dfc-4be6-adbf-f74a40f9564a)

-The higher numbers on the diagonal show that the model is generating correct predictions for most instances
+The higher numbers on the diagonal show that the model is generating correct predictions for most instances.

+### Images with Actual and Predicted Results